My Auto Scaling API calls are getting throttled. What can I do to avoid this?

 Check calls from third-party applications

-Third-party applications might make continuous calls to AWS Auto Scaling.
-Verify your third-party applications to be sure that they are not making unneccessary calls to AWS Auto Scaling.
+Third-party applications might make continuous calls to Auto Scaling in AWS.
+Verify your third-party applications to be sure that they're not making unnecessary calls.

 Implement error retries and exponential backoffs

-Request a service limit increase in the AWS Support Center
+Request a service quota increase in the AWS Support Center

-To get a service limit increase, you must confirm that you validated your API call rate, as well as implemented error retries or exponential backoff methods.
-In your request, you must also provide the region and timeframe related to the throttling issues.
+To get a service quota increase, you must confirm that you validated your API call rate, as well as implemented error retries or exponential backoff methods.
+In your request, you must also provide the Region and timeframe related to the throttling issues.